fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.14.4 - To be released

+* Fix NullRef in `isCSharpDtoType` when a property with only a setter was encountered.

 ### 2.14.3 - 9 June 2020

 * Fix FsCheck.Xunit so it properly calls Dispose if the test class implements IDisposable. (by Laurence King)